Kaioga5/Kaioga-s-Block-Templates/README.md

 2. **Integration:** Easily incorporate the templates into your Minecraft Bedrock Edition world or project.
 3. **Customization:** Feel free to customize and tweak the templates to suit your unique creations.

+## Why This Project?

+Creating this repository stems from my passion for contributing to the Minecraft Bedrock Edition Add-Ons community.
+Here are my reasons:

+1. **Community Support:** I aim to help the Minecraft Bedrock Edition Add-Ons community in creating new and unique blocks, fostering the development of wonderful content.
+2. **Coding Enjoyment:** I find joy in coding blocks, and my expertise allows me to contribute high-quality templates.
+3. **Addressing a Gap:** I identified a challenge within the vanilla packs – the absence of block files.
+To overcome this issue, I decided to create my own block templates, providing a solution for the community.

 ## Credits

 This project is exclusively crafted by Kaioga.
 Special thanks to the Minecraft community for their continuous support and inspiration.